ebuech/ebuech.github.io/_pages/about.md

 **2/15/24** - Our [new paper](https://ieeexplore.ieee.org/document/10436431) on model predictive control strategies for residential water heaters was published in IEEE Transactions on Smart Grid

-**2/9/24** - I presented our work on model predictive control strategies for grid-interactive water heaters to the [Advanced Water Heating Initiative (AWHI) Connectivity Working Group](https://www.advancedwaterheatinginitiative.org/working-groups)
+**2/9/24** - I presented our work on model predictive control strategies for grid-interactive water heaters to the [Advanced Water Heating Initiative (AWHI) Connectivity Working Group](https://www.advancedwaterheatinginitiative.org/working-groups).
+Check out the presentation recording [here](https://www.youtube.com/watch?v=po-KWkwEKNY).

 **12/7/23** - Our [EV-EcoSim paper](https://ieeexplore.ieee.org/abstract/document/10342763) was published in IEEE Transactions on Smart Grid and the [code is available on github](https://github.com/ebalogun01/EV-EcoSim)